SphericalKat/medium.rip/README.md

 pnpm run build
 ```

 Then, build the binary.
-The frontend static filesa will be embedded in the binary using `go:embed`.
+The frontend static files will be embedded in the binary using `go:embed`.
 ```sh
 go mod download
 go build .